 This scholarship was founded in 1911 by Mrs Septimus Harwood, of Sydney, New South Wales.
 It is awarded annually to the best student entering the School of Modern Languages who demonstrates proficiency in any two of the modern foreign languages taught in the University.
 The annual value of the scholarship is £800, payable to the successful candidate during his or her first, second and third years at the University.
 For more information click here.

 The outstanding academic achievements of current undergraduates are rewarded annually at our Prize Ceremony which takes place in early July on the day of the School’s graduation ceremony.
 The prizes and scholarships awarded include:

 Queen’s Foundation Scholarships in French, Irish and Spanish

-The Insituto Camoes Prize
+The Insituto Camoes Prize (to be confirmed)

 A N Troughton Award